Fiona Hill (presidential advisor): Early life and education

-Hill was born in Bishop Auckland, County Durham, in North East England, in 1965, the daughter of a coal miner, Alfred Hill, and a midwife, June Murray.
+Hill was born in 1965 at Bishop Auckland, County Durham, in North East England, a daughter of a coal miner, Alfred Hill, and midwife, June Murray.
 Her father died in 2012; her mother still lives in Bishop Auckland.
 In the 1960s, as many of the local coal mines were closing, her father wanted to emigrate to find work in the mines of Pennsylvania or West Virginia, but his mother's poor health required him to stay in England.
 He subsequently worked as a porter in a hospital.

-Her family struggled financially.
+Hill's family struggled financially.
 June sewed clothes for her daughters and at the age of 13, Fiona began working at odd jobs, including washing cars and working as a waitress at a local hotel.
 She and her sister attended Bishop Barrington School, a local comprehensive school.
 In 2017, she recalled applying for the University of Oxford: "I applied to Oxford in the '80s and was invited to an interview.
 It was like a scene from Billy Elliot: people were making fun of me for my accent and the way I was dressed.
 It was the most embarrassing, awful experience I had ever had in my life."

 She then read history and studied Russian at the University of St. Andrews in Scotland.
-She has revealed that the manager of the Royal and Ancient Golf Club threatened to blacklist her when she reported being sexually assaulted while waitressing during her student days in St Andrews.
+She has said the manager of the Royal and Ancient Golf Club threatened to blacklist her when she reported being sexually assaulted while waitressing during her student days in St Andrews.